 The print and online information resources provided through the library are a strong academic asset of the college.
 To ensure that the collection continues to grow appropriately in depth and breadth, librarians work with faculty throughout the campus.
 Faculty-identified book requests are encouraged and play a strong role in our successful collection development and acquisitions process.
 We are happy to work with you to support your specific program as well as core general education needs (see the library's draft Collection Development Policy).

 Faculty-identified book requests are encouraged and most welcome.
-You can telephone or stop by the library to discuss specific resource needs or send requests for books or media via e-mail directly to Sean Leahy (860-2718 or email@example.com).
+You can telephone or stop by the library to discuss specific resource needs or send requests for books or media via e-mail directly to Jessica Allard (865-8468 or firstname.lastname@example.org).
 You will be notified by e-mail when recommended or requested books are received, processed and available for use.